 TAKE IN THE ARCHITECTURE

-Milwaukee’s Lincoln Memorial Drive, which runs north along Lake Michigan just east of downtown, is a great bike or car ride to see an architecturally diverse collection of historic mansions, museums, and of course, the glittering waves of the lake just beyond the city’s white sand beaches.
+Milwaukee’s Lincoln Memorial Drive, which runs north along Lake Michigan just east of downtown, is a great bike or car ride to see an architecturally diverse collection of historic mansions, museums, and of course, the glittering waves of the lake just beyond the city’s beaches.
 You can even purchase a self-guided Driving Tour from Historic Milwaukee highlighting 36 of Milwaukee's most important structures.

 If you’re following Travel Wisconsin’s Frank Lloyd Wright Trail, make sure you check out the Milwaukee-area Wright designs, including the singular Burnham Block Houses (2714 W. Burnham St.) on Milwaukee’s south side.
 After you’ve seen these, head two hours west to visit Taliesin (5481 County Rd C, Spring Green), a newly dubbed UNESCO World Heritage Site and the architect’s former home.